tanij/dt-exercises/_instructions_mooc/sensorimotor/03_quiz_stateful.md

 >> What is the main role of the Estimation block? <<

-( ) Smoothen the observation data to mitigate unavoidable measurement noise.
+( ) Smooth the observation data to mitigate unavoidable measurement noise.
 (x) Transform sensor data into actionable information for the robot to accomplish its task.
 ( ) Select which sensor data stream to utilize when multiple sensors are present.
 ( ) Determine the probability of success of the robot's mission.

 [explanation]
-The estimation block contains some algorithm (many exist) to transform data from sensors to estimate of information for the planner and controller to accomplish their objectives.
+The estimation block contains some algorithm (many exist) to transform data from sensors to an estimate of information used by the planner and controller to accomplish their objectives.
 [explanation]

 >> Why is it a "belief"? <<